 DELETE Queries in JPA/JPQL

-As explained in chapter 2, entity objects can be deleted from the database by:
+As explained in Chapter 2, you can delete entities from the database by following these steps:

-• Removing these objects from the EntityManager within an active transaction, either explicitly by calling the remove method or implicitly by a cascading operation.
+• Remove these objects from the EntityManager within an active transaction, either explicitly by calling the remove method or implicitly through a cascading operation.

-• Applying changes to the database by calling the commit method.
+• Apply changes to the database by calling the commit method.

-JPQL DELETE queries provide an alternative way for deleting entity objects.
-Unlike SELECT queries, which are used to retrieve data from the database, DELETE queries do not retrieve data from the database, but when executed, delete specified entity objects from the database.
+JPQL DELETE queries provide an alternative way to delete entities.
+Unlike SELECT queries, which retrieve data from the database, DELETE queries remove specified entities from the database.

-Removing entity objects from the database using a DELETE query may be slightly more efficient than retrieving entity objects and then removing them, but it should be used cautiously because bypassing the EntityManager may break its synchronization with the database.
-For example, the EntityManager may not be aware that a cached entity object in its persistence context has been removed from the database by a DELETE query.
-Therefore, it is a good practice to use a separate EntityManager for DELETE queries.
+Using a DELETE query to remove entities can be more efficient than retrieving and then removing them.
+However, you should use this approach cautiously because bypassing the EntityManager can disrupt its synchronization with the database.
+For example, the EntityManager might not be aware that a DELETE query has removed an entity that is cached in its persistence context.
+Therefore, using a separate EntityManager for DELETE queries is a good practice.

-As with any operation that modifies the database, DELETE queries can only be executed within an active transaction and the changes are visible to other users (who use other EntityManager instances) only after commit.
+As with any operation that modifies the database, DELETE queries must be executed within an active transaction.
+The changes become visible to other users (who use other EntityManager instances) only after the transaction is committed.

 This page covers the following topics:

-The simplest form of a DELETE query removes all the instances of a specified entity class (including instances of subclasses) from the database.
+The simplest DELETE query removes all instances of a specified entity class, including instances of its subclasses, from the database.

-For example, the following three equivalent queries delete all the Country instances:
+For example, the following three equivalent queries delete all Country instances:

 DELETE FROM Country // no variable